Alexander-networking/networking-portfolio/ccna-study/Module 1 - Network Fundamentals/1- Exploring the Functions of Networking.md

 - TCP/IP is an example of a protocol suite
 - A protocol defines rules for a specific type of communication
 - Successful communication requires all devices to follow the same protocol rules

+## ISO OSI Model and Communication Standards

+### Background and Purpose

+- ISO created the OSI model to address network interoperability challenges
+- The OSI model serves as a framework for building protocol suites
+- Goal: enable international networking without relying on proprietary systems
+- Proprietary systems are vendor-specific and often incompatible with others
+- TCP/IP was used in early network implementations and became the practical standard
+- TCP/IP replaced the OSI protocol suite in real-world deployments

+- Note:
+  - ISO (International Organization for Standardization) is an independent, non-governmental body
+  - It develops voluntary international standards to improve productivity and reduce errors

+### OSI Model Overview

+- Describes how data is transferred across a network
+- Covers both hardware and software aspects of transmission
+- Defines functions and services at each layer
+- Facilitates understanding of data flow and supports vendor interoperability
+- Used in network design, operation specs, and troubleshooting

+### Layer Grouping

+- Upper layers (5–7): focus on user interaction and data presentation
+- Lower layers (1–4): focus on data transport across the network

+### OSI Model: 7 Layers

+#### Layer 1: Physical Layer

+- Defines electrical, mechanical, procedural, and functional specs for physical links
+- Handles electromagnetic representation and transmission of bits
+- Specifies line encoding, voltage levels, timing, data rates, connectors, and distances
+- Implemented solely in hardware

+#### Layer 2: Data Link Layer

+- Formats data for transmission and controls access to physical media
+- Includes error detection and correction for reliable delivery
+- Manages NIC-to-NIC communication within the same subnet
+- Uses physical (MAC) addresses to identify hosts

+#### Layer 3: Network Layer

+- Provides connectivity and path selection beyond the local segment
+- Uses logical addressing to identify sender and recipient
+- Logical addresses differ from postal addresses but serve similar identification roles
+- Ensures unique identification of hosts for communication

+#### Layer 4: Transport Layer

+- Segments and reassembles data for multiple communications
+- Manages flow control and reliability mechanisms
+- Uses local addressing to distinguish between application processes
+- Supports reliable or unreliable transport depending on application needs

+#### Layer 5: Session Layer

+- Establishes, manages, and terminates sessions between hosts
+- Handles dialog control (one-way or two-way communication)
+- Manages checkpoints and recovery
+- Used in applications with remote procedure calls

+#### Layer 6: Presentation Layer

+- Ensures data is readable by the receiving application layer
+- Translates data into standard formats
+- Handles compression/decompression and encryption/decryption
+- May perform some functions at lower layers as well

+#### Layer 7: Application Layer

+- Closest layer to the user
+- Provides services to user applications (e.g. email, file transfer, terminal emulation)
+- Protocols at this layer support user-facing tasks
+- Operating systems may use this layer for remote file access or data import
+- Does not provide services to other OSI layers